Adieu in Tears

 Thy love had written softly in my soul;

-But when thy eyes with falling grief did shine,
+But when thine eyes with falling tears did shine,

 O let each tear thou shed in parting’s hour